 - Exercising supervisory or other authority on behalf of the Company over a co-worker who is also a family member.
 The employee's supervisor and/or the Compliance Officer will consult with the Human Resources department to assess the advisability of reassignment.

-Loans to, or guarantees of obligations of, employees or their family members by the Company could constitute an improper personal benefit to the recipients of these loans or guarantees, depending on the facts and circumstances.
-Some loans are expressly prohibited by law, and applicable law requires that our Board of Directors approve all loans and guarantees to employees.
-As a result, all loans and guarantees by the Company must be approved in advance by the Board of Directors or the Audit Committee.
+Loans to, or guarantees of obligations of, employees or their family members by the Company could constitute an improper personal benefit to the recipients of these loans or guarantees, depending on the facts and circumstances, and some loans are expressly prohibited by law.
+As a result, all loans and guarantees made by the Company to employees or their family members must be approved in advance by the Board of Directors or the Audit Committee.

 9. CORPORATE OPPORTUNITIES

-You may not take personal advantage of opportunities for the Company that are presented to you or discovered by you as a result of your position with us or through your use of corporate property or information, unless authorized by your supervisor, the Compliance Officer or the Audit Committee, as described in Section 17.
+You may not take personal advantage of opportunities for the Company that are presented to you or discovered by you as a result of your position with us or through your use of corporate property or information, unless authorized by your supervisor, the Compliance Officer or the Audit Committee, as described in Section 8 above.
 Even opportunities that are acquired privately by you may be questionable if they are related to our existing or proposed lines of business.
 Participation in an investment or outside business opportunity that is directly related to our lines of business must be pre-approved.
-You may not use your position with us or corporate property or information for improper personal gain, nor should you compete with us in any way.
+You are expressly prohibited from using your position with us, corporate property or corporate or confidential information for any improper personal gain, nor should you compete with us in any way.